sfpullin/pyTecio/README.md

 Python 3.7 or greater, may be compatible with previous versions.
 CMake is required.

 ## Installation
-First the TecIO and C/C++ interface must be compiled.
+First the TecIO library and C/C++ interface must be compiled.
 To do this, in the root directory run
 ```
 make
 ```